All Episodes

 Let me tell you how big a government person she is.

-She's the first state in the country where we were going to have state-owned casinos, where the state is going to be running casinos out here.
+She's the first state in the country where we were going to have state-owned casinos where the state is going to be running casinos out here.

-She's total hundred percent liberal.
+She's total 100% liberal.

-We want her out of the state, take her Barack, please take her with us.
+We want her out of the state.

 What in the world would you want to foist her on the whole country for?

-You, it is time to sacrifice.
+It is time to sacrifice.

 You keep her in that state and limit her damage to the boundaries of that state at I-70.

-And I I just I'm I'm stunned.
+And I just, I'm stunned.

-As much as you love your country, I know you love your state, but a woman like that's far less danger, damaging just a single state rather than screwing up a whole country.
+But a woman like that's far less dangerous damaging just a single state rather than screwing up a whole country.

 Gut it up.

-To help himself recover from after he wished he could castrate Obama, the Reverend Jackson spent ten days fasting and meditating in the Arizona desert, talking with Dr. King, reading the Bible, and talking with himself in an effort to sort out what had prompted his ill chosen remarks, that he wanted to see if there was a gap between his heart and his lip.
+To help himself recover from after he wished he could castrate Obama, the Reverend Jackson spent 10 days fasting and meditating in the Arizona desert, talking with Dr. King, reading the Bible, and talking with himself in an effort to sort out what had prompted his ill-chosen remarks.